-- (a) An employee recalled to work overtime after leaving the employer's premises and who is required to work for more than four hours will be entitled to a 20 minute meal break to have a meal. - (b) The employee will be entitled to an additional 20 minute meal break to have a meal after each subsequent four hours of overtime. - (c) Meal breaks taken during overtime will be paid and counted as time worked. - (d) Meal allowances are payable in accordance with clause 18.3(b).
-Where the facility provides the employee with a meal, the meal must be provided to the employee free of charge. - (d) The meals referred to in clause 22.6(a) and 22.6(b) will be provided to the employee free of charge.
-Where the facility is unable to provide such meals, a meal allowance as described in clause 18.3(b) will be paid to the employee concerned.
+- (a) An employee recalled to work overtime after leaving the employer's premises and who is required to work for more than four hours will be entitled to a 20 minute break to have a meal. - (b) The employee will be entitled to an additional 20 minute break to have a meal after each subsequent four hours of overtime. - (c) Meal breaks taken during overtime will be paid and counted as time worked. - (d) The meals referred to in clause 22.6(a) and 22.6(b) will be provided to the employee free of charge.
+Where the facility is unable to provide such meals, a meal allowance as described in clause 18.3(c) will be paid to the employee concerned.